NYUAD-CRC/crc-docs/_sources/hpc/hpc.rst.txt

     through a medium-sized Linux cluster called Jubail.
 The cluster consists of around **28,000 computing cores** and a peak performance of *approx.* **795 TFLOPS**.

-    The previous HPC Dalma will be integrated with Jubail starting from 10th of March.
-The details of the same can be found :doc:`here </hpc/dalma>`
+    The previous HPC Dalma cluster will be integrated with Jubail starting from 10th of March.
+The details of the Dalma can be found :doc:`here </hpc/dalma>`

 .. warning::
     Please refrain from running jobs on the login nodes.
 This can lead to your account getting suspended.